vnali/craft-asset-indexes-extra-docs/README.md

 `Log`
 By enabling the 'Log' option, a log record is created or the current log record is updated.
-- a log record might be created earlier on creatoin of asset on asset index if General log setting is enabled. in this case current log record for the asset is updated.
+- a log record might be created earlier on creation of an asset via asset indexes utility if General log setting is enabled. in this case current log record for the asset is updated.

 `Enable`